RichardMN/pbgrab/README.md

 pbgrab-cli is a command-line script to download images and metadata (titles, captions, dates) from a pbase gallery.
 It is adapted from [Arjun Roychowdhury](http://www.roychowdhury.org)'s [pb2smug](http://www.roychowdhury.org/software) script.
 That software is described as a "combined PBase gallery downloader and uploader to Smugmug".

 I have taken the core code of his software and written a very simple command-line-interface (CLI) around it.
 This means that for linux and MacOS users, you can run this from the commandline to download photos and metadata from a [pbase](www.pbase.com) gallery.
-You will need the username and password to download the gallery - this is not a tool to "scrape" other people's galleries.

 ## Usage